- Modern units with top-end appliances

-The one-, two-, and three-bedroom units -- owned as time-shares and sometimes leased for short-term rentals -- are outfitted with some of the best technology, appliances, and furnishings.
+The one-, two-, and three-bedroom units -- sometimes leased for short-term rentals -- are outfitted with some of the best technology, appliances, and furnishings.
 Full kitchens have near-professional quality appliances, including wine refrigerators, J.A.
 Henckels knives, and Wolf gas ranges.
 All have large living rooms with 42-inch, flat-screen TVs and huge fireplaces with hearths, while the bedrooms have super high-end beds and linens.

-Unlike most vacation rentals or time-shares, you get over-the-top service here, including 24-hour butlers, twice daily housekeeping, nightly turndown, personal grocery shopping, and free car service in a Maserati Quattroporte.
+You get over-the-top service here, including 24-hour butlers, twice daily housekeeping, nightly turndown, and personal grocery shopping.
 The free daily breakfast is impressive as well.
-So even if other facilities are minimal -- there's a fitness center and Internet kiosks instead of a full business center -- it still comes off as a wonderful combination of the best of both worlds: a fully furnished apartment with the kind of pampering service you usually get only at the best luxury hotels.
+So even if other facilities are minimal -- there's a fitness center and internet kiosks instead of a full business center -- it still comes off as a wonderful combination of the best of both worlds: a fully furnished apartment with the kind of pampering service you usually get only at the best luxury hotels.

 The Fairmont Heritage Place is a beacon of luxury on the fringes of otherwise kitschy Fisherman's Wharf, San Francisco's most infamous tourist trap.
 It's built into Ghirardelli Square, full of highbrow shops and restaurants, and, though the Ghirardelli factory has long since moved, there's no shortage of chocolates in the city's flagship store and ice cream shop (watch out for fudge-covered kids running around the square, post-sundae).
 The Fisherman's Wharf neighborhood is loaded with cheap souvenir shops, seafood stands, street performers, and aggressive salesmen pitching boat tours to overwhelmed crowds of tourists, but Ghirardelli Square is generally out of the way of the area's most trying crowds.
 It's also conveniently located near the docks where ferries leave for Alcatraz, Sausalito, and Tiburon, and about two blocks from the terminus of the Powell-Mason cable car line, which connects to the farther reaches of the city, like Union Square and Nob Hill.